Pages

 Stay healthy

-items from your home country since these may be hard to find in some
+It is a good idea to bring insect repellent, sunscreen and other health items from your home country since these may be hard to find in some areas.

 [edit] Respect

-ask before you take a photo of anyone.
-Some Gambians have certain
+Always ask before you take a photo of anyone.
+Some Gambians have certain beliefs about having their picture taken, in particular by a stranger.

 * Senegal is both north and south of Gambia.
 There are excursion to e.g. Fathala Reserve just north of the border.